-G - HOU
+G - HOU - OUT

 Rockets PG John Wall (hamstring) is being shut down for the remainder of the season due to a Grade 2 hamstring strain.

 With the Rockets out of playoff contention, they’ll look to their young guys to contribute down the stretch.
 Congratulations to all those who picked up Kevin Porter Jr. earlier in the season.
 It looks like he’ll take over as the primary ball-handler and secondary scorer behind just Christian Wood to end the season.
 Jae’Sean Tate is another beneficiary of Wall being out for the remainder of the season.